Emergency Dentistry – New Bedford, MA

-Locate the tooth, pick it up by the crown, and call our office immediately.
-You should get to our office in less than an hour so that we can attempt replantation.
+Locate the tooth, pick it up by the crown, and call our dental office immediately.
+You should get to our dental office in less than an hour so that we can attempt replantation.
 After gently rinsing the tooth off, place it gently back in its socket; if that’s not possible, put it in a container of milk or salt water instead to keep it moist and alive.

 Lost Filling/ Crown

 Pick up the restoration, run it under some water, and try to put it back where it was if you can.
 You can hold a loose restoration in place by keeping your mouth closed.
-Toothpaste can work as an impromptu adhesive until a more permanent solution can be applied at our office.
+Toothpaste can work as an impromptu adhesive until a more permanent solution can be applied at our dental office.